Skip to main content

 Docs

-Email links are the default passwordless authentication strategy when using Clerk.
-They can be used to sign up new users, sign in existing ones, or allow existing users to verify newly entered email addresses to their profile.
+Email links can be used to sign up new users, sign in existing users, or allow existing users to verify newly added email addresses to their user profiles.

 1. The user enters their email address and asks for an email link.